CMSgov/bluebutton-web-server/ops/containers/README.md

 ### selenium testing

-For this, check the selenium/ subfolder
+For this, check the README in ops/containers/selenium